The same like upgrading also downgrading happens.

 If you are travelling in Europe or with a European airline, there are very specific rules regarding that.
 And if you’ve been downgraded, the airline should pay you compensation.
-The amounts of compensation usually are between 30 to 75% of the price of the ticket, depending from the distance of your flight.
+The amounts of flight downgrade compensation usually are between 30 to 75% of the price of the ticket, depending from the distance of your flight.
 What should you do next?

-How to receive flight downgrade compensation?
+How to receive your involuntary downgrade compensation?

 You have booked a first class ticket, but then… at the airport you learn, that you’ll have to fly in business class or economy.
 Or maybe you have booked a business class seat, but there are no any seats left and you have to fly in economy class.
-In all these situations you are entitled to compensation.
+Things like these happen.

 Learn more about differences between first and business class.

 And if you have booked your flight using miles, don’t be surprised that you are the one offered involuntary downgrading, not the person standing next to you.
 This is how it has happened with some airlines, hence it may happen also with you in a similar situation.

 As stated in the regulation, the compensation shall be paid in cash, by electronic bank transfer, bank orders or bank cheques or, with the signed agreement of the passenger, in travel vouchers and/or other services.